Koopex/uosc_history_menu/README.md

 ### 3. Highlight Last Played Video in Directory

 When opening a video via file explorer, the last played video in the same directory will be marked.
-If `last_video=yes` and the opened video is not the last played one, a list will pop up with the last played entry highlighted.
+If `resume_in_folder=yes` and the opened video is not the last played one, a list will pop up with the last played entry highlighted.

 ## Usage